pkpatricia/barrel-dev-best-practices/git.md

 ### Workflows

 Most new projects should follow either a **centralized** or **feature branch** workflow while most ongoing projects will follow **gitflow**.
 See [this](https://www.atlassian.com/git/tutorials/comparing-workflows) Atlassian article on comparing various workflows.
 Note that most workflows will need a lead or primary developer to manage the incoming code to ensure successful merges and integration.

+#### Process

+In addition to pure git workflows, developers that work with Barrel must follow process guidelines outlined as follows:

+1. As mentioned in [Commit Frequency](#commit-frequency) section, any branches, including work-in-progress or development-only code, should be pushed to Barrel's repo (the truth repository) **daily** with an accompanying **Merge Request** (MR) and assigned to the lead developer.
+2. If the feature or branch is still in progress, prepend "WIP: " to the title of the merge request, and outline what's been addressed and what's remaining in the body of the MR message body.
+ > **WIP: Add carousel feature**
+ >
+ > - Adds carousel module for desktop
+ > - Working on responsive styles
+3. If a branch on an existing MR becomes outdated, it must be rebased on `develop` or `master` depending on whether it is a hotfix or feature to be added.
+Processing commits that include style or javascript minification, compression, or post-processing should be skipped in these cases as noted in the [What to Commit](#what-to-commit) section.
+4. Close the MR and delete any branches that do not get merged because a new branch was created in its place.
+Branches will be automatically deleted after a successful merge request.
+5. Resolve any discussions or issues raised directly in the git web interface (Gitlab, Github, and Bitbucket all have this feature) of a merge request to indicate the note was understood and/or fully executed.

 ### Gitflow